Best Book Club Books 2022!

-Are you looking for some great reads for summer?
-What about some book club books 2022?
+Are you looking for some great reads?
+What about some of the best book club books 2022?
 I’m aware, I’m a little off on my timing- forgive me, the year, as usual, is going faster than I plan.
 But, one of my resolutions this year was to give quarterly checkpoints of some of my favorite books of the year thus far.
 So, better late than never right?
 Here you go- my favorite books from 2022 thus far!

 Calling all Gatsby fans!
 If you ever wondered more about the women in the famous tale- this is the book for you!
 Cantor does an amazing job telling The Great Gatsby from the POV of Daisy, Jordan and Catherine.
 She also adds in some mystery about who really killed Gatsby at the end of the story.